emipa606/Aquarium/README.md

 - Made the fish move smoother and more fish-like
 - Made the selector to add fish only show available fish
 - Added selectable sand and decorations in the tanks
-- Added a &quot;Add random fish&quot; function
+- Added a "Add random fish" function
 - Made the beauty of the tanks based on the fish inside the tank
 - Food and cleanliness will not degrade with no fish in the tanks
-- Added a &quot;Nothing&quot;-option to the tank decor
+- Added a "Nothing"-option to the tank decor
 - Added German translation, thanks Erdnussbrot!
 - Added French translation, thanks qux!
 - Added some optimizations, thanks Taranchuk!